Raw Materials of the Humanities

 Nitrocellulose: A Material History of the Humanities

-The PhD project delves into the material nitrocellulose and its significance for the history of the humanities in the 19th and 20th centuries.
-The study focuses on the material resources collodion and celluloid, both products of nitrocellulose, which played pivotal roles in shaping various media technologies such as photographic processes or [...]
+This PhD project investigates nitrocellulose and its significance for the history of the humanities in the 19th and 20th centuries.
+I focus on the material resources collodion and celluloid, both products of nitrocellulose, which played pivotal roles in shaping media technologies including photographic processes and cinematography.
+Through case studies, the project [...]

 People